Free Confidential Consultation

 Year-Over-Year Key Findings:

-• Total crimes on campus decreased significantly in 2020, corresponding with the pandemic and in person campus closures.
+• Total crimes on campus decreased significantly in 2020, corresponding with the pandemic and in-person campus closures.

-• The overall crime rate began to rise again in 2021, increasing 2.3% from 2020, as campuses started to reopen and increased dramatically in 2022, up a whopping 30.3% frm 2021, indicating a return to or even surpassing pre-pandemic levels.
+• The overall crime rate began to rise again in 2021, increasing 2.3% from 2020, as campuses started to reopen and increased dramatically in 2022, up a whopping 30.3% from 2021, indicating a return to or even surpassing pre-pandemic levels.

-• VAWA related crimes had the biggest increase of 38% between the pandemic years of 2020 and 2021, compared to the other campus crime categories.
+• VAWA-related crimes had the biggest increase of 38% between the pandemic years of 2020 and 2021, compared to the other campus crime categories.

-• VAWA related crimes had the most significant decrease of 41.8% between 2019 and 2020, compared to criminal offenses and hate crimes.
+• VAWA-related crimes had the most significant decrease of 41.8% between 2019 and 2020, compared to criminal offenses and hate crimes.

 • Hate crimes had the most significant post-pandemic increase during 2022 by 74%.